i18next/i18next-android/README.md

 ### Load data

-Start by get a Loader with:
+Start by getting a Loader with:

 ```java
 Loader loader = i18next.loader();
 ```

-After your set the namespace, the language and the data, you can apply the load by calling:
+After you've set the namespace, language and data, you can apply it by calling:

 ```java
 loader.load();